-(A) Every school shall be well lighted, well ventilated, with an exhaust sufficient to remove any chemical fume hazards.
+(A) Every school, regardless of type, shall be well lighted, well ventilated, with an exhaust sufficient to remove any chemical fume hazards.
 The ventilation system shall be sufficient to maintain suitable room temperature, and shall be kept free of contaminants.
 The HVAC system shall meet state building code and/or local zoning or building codes for the use of the space as a school.

-(B) Every school shall maintain a practice/demonstration room, as well as a clinic.
-Public schools may be excepted from this requirement if the school system mandates a separation of each grade, in which case, the public school may use the same room for both the clinic and the practice room .
+(B) Every school, regardless of type, shall maintain a practice/demonstration room, as well as a clinic.
+Public schools may be excepted from this requirement if the school system mandates a separation of each grade, in which case, the public school may use the same room for both the clinic and the practice room.

-(C) The following clinic requirements shall be met:
+(C) The following clinic requirements shall be met for a cosmetology school:

 (1) The clinic shall contain stations for instruction of students.
 Schools offering cosmetology, hair design, or natural hair styling shall be equipped with two shampoo bowls for every fifteen students in attendance at each session.

 (2) The clinic rooms shall not be partitioned into booths; however, the clinic shall be separated from the practice/demonstration room by a partition at least eight feet high.

 (3) Every school offering cosmetology, hair design or natural hair styling programs shall have one clinic station for every two students in attendance at each clinic session.
 Such clinic stations shall be equipped with mirrors, adjustable height chairs, and accommodations for student's equipment and supplies for clinic practice.

 (4) Every school offering esthetic and manicuring programs shall have at least one clinic station for every two students in attendance at each clinic session.
 Such clinic stations shall be equipped with appropriate tables, chairs and accommodations for student's supplies and equipment.